programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 #### Turtle

-'Turtle' is a play on phonetics.
+'Turtle' is a play on words.
 'Tur' is short for 'terse', and 'tle' - is short for 'triple language'.
 Turtle is a pleasantly simple way of writing triples.

 Turtle uses aliases or a shortcuts known as [prefixes](https://www.w3.org/TeamSubmission/turtle/#sec-tutorial), which saves us having to write out full URIs every time.
 Let's go back to one of the URIs we invented in the previous section: